ETE4990-S25/project-1-gordon-and-thomas-in-the-mornin/readme.md

     - And so on
 - Each item has a get method to call

+### Crafting
+- Crafting is a finction that cross references two lists to figure out what items the player can craft
+  - The algorithm works by first compiling a list of items and their needed ingredients then checking the players backpack with the list to see what are items are craftable

 ### Saving
 - The game saves the items that you have collected in a JSON file
-- The name of the object is impora
+- The name of the object is important

 ## Team Members
 - [Gordon](https://github.com/Gizmofire)